lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 ### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.
 - If you do not have a data_ui file or need a newly updated one, copy the file in the Master_DataUI folder.
 This has a master data_UI file that has already been pre-selected for your facility/station.

-- Click on the data_ui file.
-This will show a preview in your Explorer or Edge browser window.
+- Click on the 3 dots [...] next to the data_ui file.

-- Click on "Edit Workbook" dropdown at the top and then, "Edit in Excel."
+- Click on "Edit" to open in Excel, then click "Edit Workbook" at the top of the sheet.

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.